jmfrank63/cloudian-ansible-baremetal/README.LXD.LXC.md

 # LXD/LXC

 LXC is a container system built by Canonical.
-Initially it only worked on the local machine, but then Canonical developed LXD, which both an AIP and remote control.
+Initially it only worked on the local machine, but then Canonical developed LXD, which provides both an API and a remote control.
 Confusingly, most control of both systems are handled by the `lxc` binary.

 ## Install